Calvin-CS/TSGL/readMeLinux.txt

 6).
 Type "make install" and hit enter.

 7).
-Done.
+Type "exit".

 ---------------------------
 INSTALL STEPS
 ---------------------------

 1).
-The very first thing you should do is execute the "install-linux".
+The very first thing you should do is execute the "install-linux" in the TSGL-master folder.
 Do so from a terminal (./install-linux).
 The libraries should be found (if not, see "PRE-INSTALL STEPS").

 The TSGL library should now be installed and should take a few minutes to install.
 (Please be patient as the library is being built as it takes a few minutes to build!)